anadimpalli-0/HOL-Platform-DataClassification-MaskingPolicies/README.md

   - ACCOUNTADMIN, SECURITYADMIN, SYSADMIN, and USERADMIN roles
   - Access to Snowflake sample data (`SNOWFLAKE_SAMPLE_DATA` database)
   - *Optional:* Second Enterprise Edition Snowflake Account for data sharing demonstration
-  - *Preview Features (at time of original publication):* Conditional Masking, Object Tagging, and Classification (ensure these are activated if still in preview)

 - **Hardware/software:**
   - Supported web browser for Snowsight